Alibaba, U.S. grocer Kroger had early business development talks: source

 The business development talks are at an initial stage, and it is not clear if they will lead to any cooperation, the person said, declining to be named.

-The discussions come as U.S. e-commerce company Amazon.com Inc is expanding aggressively into groceries with its acquisition of Whole Foods Market.
+The discussions come as U.S. e-commerce company Amazon.com Inc has expanded aggressively into groceries with its acquisition of Whole Foods Market.

+The talks between the two firms were reported earlier by the New York Post.

 Spokespeople for Kroger in the United States and Alibaba in China did not immediately respond to requests for comment.